 The following terms are used throughout this book.
-You can find definitions for additional DB2 OLAP Server terms in the glossary on page "Glossary" on page 189.
+You can find definitions for additional DB2 OLAP Server terms in the glossary on page 243.

 Application Manager

 Essbase software, included with DB2 OLAP Server, that you can use to create and maintain Essbase applications.